DOCUMENT TSC-2026/B13 · BLOG POST 13 · CONSUMER COMMERCE · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

 I've seen this moment dozens of times.
 A brand hits $4M, $5M, sometimes $6M.
 The growth rate that felt automatic slows without warning.
-The tactics that drove the first five million — aggressive paid acquisition, a tight founder-run team, a Shopify store that mostly runs itself — suddenly stop scaling.
+The tactics that drove the first five million: aggressive paid acquisition, a tight founder-run team, a Shopify store that mostly runs itself, suddenly stop scaling.
 The founder who was operating confidently six months ago now feels like they're losing control of something that used to be simple.

 $1M to $5M tests product-market fit.